hallmanm/portfolio/projects/template-generator/README.md

 # Master Module

 The "Master Module" is an application that allows CMS users to dynamically create marketing modules without any engineering efforts.
+This application was used within <a href="https://www.contentstack.com/" target="_blank">Contentstack</a>.

 ## Usage
 The application is meant to be an "extension" within a headless CMS.
 The contents from <a href="https://github.com/hallmanm/portfolio/blob/main/projects/template-generator/master-module.html">master_module.html</a> can be directly included into the CMS extension.
 Typically, the CMS will import the extension as an iframe.